hungrypingu/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](images/optimizing_remote.png)

 Overall, compressing this entire process into one line removes 3 keystrokes: one from each line that is added to the long single command.

+Having a functioning ssh key would help a lot, but either way not having to type separate lines still saves time running remotely.

 This is the full line broken down into parts: